 Something is Wrong with My Dishwasher: All of your Common Problems Answered

 There are so many ways your dishwasher can malfunction.
 One day the dishes don’t get clean, the next day the water won’t drain.
 Surprisingly, dishwasher maintenance done by you or a professional plumber can generally fix all of the issues that you encounter.
-We’ve created a guide based on all of the frequently asked questions about dishwashers, so that you can prevent larger plumbing problems that may arise in the future.
+We’ve created a guide based on all of the frequently asked questions about dishwashers so that you can prevent larger plumbing problems that may arise in the future.

-My Dishwasher is Making Noises
+My Dishwasher is Making Suction Noises

+You may be wondering why your dishwasher is so loud.
 Whether it’s ticking, thumping, or rattling, noise coming from the dishwasher is usually not a problem.
 For instance, you might hear a hissing sound when the washer is filling with water, or a humming vibration when the washer drains.
 If you hear a loud thump or a snap, this generally indicates that the dishwasher’s arm is knocking into a dish that has been lowered too far past the rack, or it could even just be the detergent lid being released.
 These are all common noises and nothing to be concerned with.
 However, if you hear a violent sound like dishes breaking or a loud creak or screech, then it is time to be concerned.
 Stop the dishwasher and call a plumber if something broke or your washer is breaking your dishes.

 My Dishwasher isn’t Draining

-If the water won’t drain after running your dishwasher, this could be a sign of a major problem.
+If you are wondering if there should be water in the bottom of your dishwasher, the answer is no. If the water won’t drain after running your dishwasher, this could be a sign of a major problem.
 To start, inspect the filter at the bottom of the dishwasher and see if it is clogged or not.
 Be sure to clean it as well as you can, and try running the dishwasher again.
 If it still won’t drain, give your local plumber a call.